-- There was a \$5.5 million decrease in cash and cash equivalents between December 31, 2018 and December 31, 2017.
-During the period ended December 31, 2018, we used \$7.8 million in cash in operations, offset by cash inflows of \$2.3 million from the exercise of warrants to purchase 1.4 million shares of our common shares and options to purchase 122,000 shares of our common shares.
-Cash for operations was used mainly in regulatory and manufacturing activities for STS and our general and administrative expenses. - The increase in other current assets between December 31, 2018 and December 31, 2017 primarily relates to an increase in the pre-paid amount for Director and Officer insurance premiums and pre-paid conference expenses. - · Current liabilities at December 31, 2018 increased from December 31, 2017 primarily due to an increase in accounts payable associated with the Company's manufacturing activities for the production of PEDMARKTM and related regulatory expenses at year-end 2018. - Working capital decreased between December 31, 2018 and December 31, 2017 by \$5.6 million.
-The decrease was a result of cash used in operations offset by the above-described warrant and option exercises in 2018.
+- There was a \$9.1 million decrease in cash and cash equivalents between December 31, 2019 and December 31, 2018.
+During the period ended December 31, 2019, cash for operations was used mainly in regulatory and manufacturing activities and our general and administrative expenses. - The increase in other current assets between December 31, 2019 and December 31, 2018 primarily relates to an increase in the prepaid amount for Director and Officer insurance premiums and prepaid conference expenses. - · Current liabilities at December 31, 2019 increased from December 31, 2018 primarily due to an increase in accounts payable associated with our commercialization and manufacturing activities for the production of PEDMARKTM and related regulatory expenses at year-end 2019. - · Working capital decreased between December 31, 2019 and December 31, 2018 by \$9.7 million.
+The decrease was a result of cash used in operations offset by \$0.3 million interest income and the capitalization of \$0.3 million loan origination expenses.
 Cash outflows related to the regulatory and commercial development of PEDMARKTM and general and administrative expenses.
-We expect increased cash outflows as we prepare regulatory preparation prior to completing the FDA filing.
+We expect increased cash outflows as we prepare regulatory submission and commercial preparation to launch PEDMARKTM.

-Selected Cash Flow Data Year Ended Year E nded (dollars and shares in thousands) Decemb er 31, 2018 December 31, 2017 Net cash used in operating activities \$ (7,826) \$ (3,641) Net cash provided from investing activities - - Net cash provided from financing activities 2,347 27,975 Net cash flow \$ (5,479) \$ 24,334
+Year Ended Ye ar Ended Selected Cash Flow Data Decem ecember 31, cember 31, (dollars and shares in thousands) 2019 2018 Net cash used in operating activities \$ (9,060) \$ (7,826) Net cash provided from investing activities - - Net cash provided from financing activities (71) 2,347 Net cash flow \$ (9,131) \$ (5,479)

-The net cash flow used in operating activities for the year ended December 31, 2018 was approximately \$7.8 million as compared to \$3.6 million in 2017.
+The net cash flow used in operating activities for the year ended December 31, 2019 was approximately \$9.1 million as compared to \$7.8 million in 2018.
 This increase relates to the regulatory and commercial development of PEDMARKTM.